 THE CUT: SPECIAL AND SERIES FEATURE TEMPLATES

-Since The Cut and New York commissions and produces a lot of visual content, we added more flexibility in the lede for different lede image orientations, honoring the original cropping.
+Since The Cut and New York commissions and produces a lot of visual content, we added more flexibility in the feature lede for different image orientations, honoring the original cropping.
+This flexibility is atypical for a CMS.

 THE CUT: editorial art direction

-I also began to assign a lot more original illustrations across the site, establishing some identities for particular columnists, some of which grew into sub brands of their own, with regular events, videos, and podcast brands.
+I also began to assign a lot more original illustration across the site, helping to establish editorial franchises, some of which grew into sub brands of their own, with regular events, videos, and podcasts.

 THE CUT: social media

-I then expanded the new identity across other platforms, such as social media and video.
-The Cut produces a digital “cover” every month for Instagram.
+I then expanded the new identity across other arenas, such as social media and video.
+The Cut produces a digital Instagram “cover” (and a cover story) every month.

 THE CUT: CUT merch

-My work on The Cut has cut across many disciplines and platforms.
-Another initiative in Fall 2018 was designing viral Cut headline t-shirts, (made to order via the Amazon print on demand shop), and a fashion week street poster and social campaign.
+My work on The Cut has crossed into many new territories.
+Another initiative in Fall 2018 was designing Cut viral headline t-shirts, (made to order via the Amazon print on demand shop), and a fashion week street poster and social campaign.